-Focuses on the topics you need to know to prepare yourself for a world where M&A is an integral part of the strategic and financial business landscape.
+This module focuses on the topics you need to know to prepare yourself for a world where M&A is an integral part of the strategic and financial business landscape.
 It takes a global perspective, not focused on any one market or industry.
-The aim of the module is to familiarise you with the various aspects of M&A so that you will be able to understand the role of M&A in the life of a corporation, how to apply valuation techniques learned elsewhere, to be familiar with the various techniques used in the different stages of a merger or an acquisition (including post-merger integration) and to understand the alternatives to M&A. This is a multidisciplinary module that combines strategy, finance and individual and group behaviour.
+The aim of the module is to familiarise you with the various aspects of M&A so that you will be able to understand the general concept in the life of a corporation, how to apply valuation techniques learned elsewhere, to be familiar with the various techniques used in the different stages of a merger or an acquisition (including post-merger integration) and to understand the alternatives to M&A. This is a multidisciplinary module that combines strategy, finance and individual and group behaviour.

 The principal learning outcome is to become comfortable, if not fluent, in the topic of Mergers & Acquisitions.
 When you have completed the module you will have not only an understanding of the blend of strategic and financial concepts applied to M&A, but more importantly a full recognition of the impact on organisations and people of corporate restructurings.

-The aim of this module is to provide students with knowledge and understanding of the entrepreneurial and innovation agenda, the need for innovation and all aspects of the new venture creation process including feasibility testing, marketing financial forecasting and securing finance.
-At the end of this process the participant will be able to produce a comprehensive business plan covering the first three years of the commercialisation of their business idea.
+The aim of this module is to provide students with knowledge of the need for innovation and all aspects of the new venture creation process including feasibility testing, marketing financial forecasting and securing finance.
+At the end, the participant will be able to produce a comprehensive business plan covering the first three years of the commercialisation of their business idea.

-- The importance of small firms to the economy
+- Understand the importance of small firms to the economy

-- Appropriate business models for commercialisation of business idea.
+- Now the appropriate business models for commercialisation of business idea

-- Sources of funding of funding and the investment process
+- Discover sources of funding and the investment process